Welcome to

 But over time, these values can turn into overwhelming pressure.
 You may feel driven to achieve, hesitant to rest, or afraid to disappoint others, while constantly living with a quiet sense of “not enough.”

-Why a Cultural Lens in Therapy Matters: Understanding Context, Not Excuses
+Why a Cultural Lens in Therapy Matters

 When clients come to therapy, many wonder whether their cultural background “matters” in the work.
 The short answer?
 It absolutely does.